nopSolutions/nopCommerce-Docs/en/user-guide/marketing/content/seo.md

 - In the **Default title** field, enter the default title for the pages in your store
 - From the **Page Title SEO adjustment** field, select the required page title SEO adjustment, as follows:

-    A page name comes after the store name in the title:
+    A page name comes after the store name in the title

 		`YOURSTORE.COM` | PAGENAME

     The store name comes after a page name in the title:

 		PAGENAME | `YOURSTORE.COM`

 - Specify the **Page Title separator**.
 - Enter the **Default meta keywords description** for the pages in your store.
 This can be overridden for individual **categories, manufacturers, and products**.